How to Apply

 Important Tips

-• Apply early for transcripts from home institution and high school!
+• Apply early for transcripts from your home institution and high school!
 Allowing sufficient time for the receipt of documents and any necessary follow-up helps ensure a smooth enrollment process.

 • Check email frequently – this will be the primary way that units within the University will communicate with you.
 Pay attention to deadlines.
 Monitor the admissions process and follow through on requests.

-• Use the Michigan Engineering Course Equivalencies Database to learn about your eligibility for transfer credits
+• Use the Michigan Engineering Course Equivalencies Database to learn about your eligibility for transfer credits.

 • Submit the FAFSA and the CSS Profile to help maximize the financial resources to assist with the cost of attendance.
 For more details, visit: www.finaid.umich.edu